Kidney Cancer Surgery

 Renal Cell Carcinomas (RCC) are solid masses that arise from the kidney parenchyma (meat of the kidney).
 Given that most are currently small when diagnosed this allows for organ sparing surgery i.e. only the tumour can be removed and the rest of the kidney be preserved.
 This is called partial nephrectomy and the feasibility of it depends on tumour characteristics, patient factors and preference.

 Again all approaches can be utilised to perform the operation.
-The robotic approach is particularly suited for this type of kidney surgery with all of the minimally invasive surgical advantages list above.
+The robotic approach is particularly suited for this type of kidney surgery with all of the minimally invasive surgical advantages listed above.
 Robotic partial nephrectomy performed by experienced surgeons also provides the ability for fast and effective suturing, which is essential to minimise blood loss, preserve kidney function, minimise urine leak post-surgery.
 The better and magnified vision of the robotic platform allows for superior differentiation between tumour tissue and normal kidney.
 This in turn spares as much normal kidney tissue as possible and ensures the margins are clear of tumour (the tumour has been completely removed).